 DASH, provided by the City of Grand Rapids and operated by The Rapid, is completely free for locals and visitors, and DASH buses and stops include the same accessibility features as The Rapid buses.

 The service provides convenient connections to most of what Grand Rapids has to offer via north and west routes.
 The DASH North Line serves the North Quarter (up to Leonard Street) and Heartside neighborhoods as well as the Monroe Center area of downtown Grand Rapids.
-Along the North Line, you’ll find breweries, parks, restaurants, hotels, attractions, and more, from DeVos Performance Hall Rosa Parks Circle, and The B.O.B. to Founders Brewing Co. and The Intersection.
+Along the North Line, you’ll find breweries, parks, restaurants, hotels, attractions, and more, from DeVos Performance Hall Rosa Parks Circle, to Founders Brewing Co. and The Intersection.

 The DASH West Line also services the Monroe Center, as well as Heartside, and the West Side areas of downtown, which include must-visit stops like Bridge Street Market, the Grand Rapids Public Museum, Amway Grand Plaza, Van Andel Arena, and Studio Park.